Home ยป Italian Pasta Recipes ยป Cavatelli

 Cavatelli

-Cavatelli pasta are one of the easiest and most versatile homemade pastas you’ll ever come across.
+Cavatelli Pasta is one of the easiest and most versatile homemade kinds of pasta you’ll ever come across.

 This is an eggless pasta recipe which uses just two ingredients and can be made in not much more than an hour plus you won’t need any special equipment.
 That means no pasta machine or fancy cutters, just simple kitchen supplies and YOUR hands!